TimothyElder/timothyelder.hugo/content/plaintext/winodws-instructions.md

 ### Installing a Text Editor

 One of the advantages of plain text is that you can open your files on any computer with the native programs installed on it from the factory.
-Every computer will have a basic text editor (macOs has TextEdit and Windows has Notepad) and you could do everything we are going to do in this working group with the command line and one of these text editors (in fact you could do everything just with the command line).
+Every computer will have a basic text editor (macOS has TextEdit and Windows has Notepad) and you could do everything we are going to do in this working group with the command line and one of these text editors (in fact you could do everything just with the command line).
 I *highly* recommend you install a more advanced text editor to do your work in.

-There are a few excellent options to choose from including Sublime Text, Emacs, Atom, Notepad++ and RStudio.
+There are a few excellent options to choose from including Sublime Text, Emacs, Notepad++ and RStudio.
 I use Microsoft's Visual Studio Code (or VS Code for short) which is particularly good and seems to be becoming the standard.
 The advantage to using a text editor regardless of which specific one you choose is that they highlight the syntax of whatever programming language you are writing in (including Markdown and LaTeX) enhancing the readability of your code to help writing and debugging.
 What more, you can typically run everything directly in the text editor so you never need to navigate away from a single window to get all your work done.
 You can run `R`, `python`, and keep your \LaTeX document open all at the same time toggling between the different tasks as you need.

 I really think that you should use VS Code and it is what I will be using throughout the working group and so go ahead and install it [here](https://code.visualstudio.com/download).
 One of the nice things about VS Code is that it is *extensible* and has all sorts of extra features designed and implemented by users to help you get things done.
 One of the most important extensions is a LaTeX helper that we will be using when we do have to edit or write in LaTeX.
 After you install VS Code go ahead and install the extension [here](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
 There are also other helpful things for writing like a [spell checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), a tool for auto-completing [citations](https://marketplace.visualstudio.com/items?itemName=notZaki.pandocciter), a word [counter](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount), and support for your favorite (or not so favorite) [statistical software](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r).
 And don't worry, installing these extensions is just a matter of clicking a button.